xiudaozhe/cesium-babylon-fusion/README.md

 ### Canvas Layout
 The package creates two canvases in the provided container:
 1. Cesium canvas (bottom layer)
-2. Babylon.js canvas (top layer, pointer events disabled)
+2. Babylon.js canvas (top layer)

+The package automatically configures UI elements for optimal interaction:
+- Cesium UI elements (toolbar, animation container, timeline container) are set with z-index: 999 and pointer-events: auto
+- Canvas pointer events are managed based on the current control mode

 ### Render Loop
 Uses a unified render loop executing in the following order: